Payame Noor University

-Payame Noor University (PNU; Persian: Dāneŝgāhe Payāme Nur) is a large public university in Iran, with its headquarters in Tehran.
-Established in 1988, is a legal body under the Ministry of Science, Research and Technology.
+Payame Noor University (PNU; Persian: Dāneŝgāhe Payāme Nur) is an open university system in Iran, with its headquarters in Tehran.
+Established in 1988, it is a legal institution under the supervision of the Ministry of Science, Research and Technology of Iran government.
 Payame Noor means "the message of light" in Persian.

-PNU was established in 1988 in the Iran, after having integrated the University of Abu Rayhan al-Biruni and Iran Free University.
+PNU was established in 1988 in the Iran, after having integrated the University of Abu Rayhan al-Biruni and Iran Azad University.
 PNU took its first intake in five-degree programs at 28 study centres.
-Payame Noor University is considered to be one of the most prestigious universities of Iran taking its rightful place among the top educational institutions of the country.
-Despite being one of the youngest universities in Iran, Payame Noor University ranks high in international ratings.

-The university has held the record of publishing articles per student in Iran since 2013.
+Because of the governmental/public type of this university, its tuition is the lowest among all of the non-public universities.

+Merger/downscaling

+In August 2023, the Iranian government tried disbanding it in its entirety, but this was stopped before long.
+Iranian government program closed and/or merged several thousand universities.
+Some were turned into Technical and Vocational University, while others became part of state universities.

 History

-PNU is a modern innovative university, established by decisions based on the meetings (No. 94 & 97) in 1986 by SCCR (Supreme Council of the Cultural Revolution of Iran).
-PNU was established in 1988 in the Iran, after having integrated the University of Abu Rayhan al-Biruni and Iran Free University.
+PNU was established by decisions based on the meetings (No. 94 & 97) in 1986 by SCCR (Supreme Council of the Cultural Revolution of Iran).
+PNU was established in 1988 in Iran, after the integration of the University of Abu Rayhan al-Biruni and Iran Free University.

 One of Payame Noor University's Tehran campuses (which was previously Damavand College, or Damavand Higher Educational Institute) was completed in 1976 and is one of the three buildings in Iran designed and built by Taliesin Associated Architects (Frank Lloyd Wright Foundation) and William Wesley Peters.

 About

 Payame Noor University is one of the large and prestigious public universities in Iran.
-It is a global mega university, whose name means "the message of light" in Persian.
+It is a global mega university.
 The school has 502 campus locations in 2020.

-The PNU school offers undergraduate degrees, postgraduate degrees and PhDs.
+PNU offers undergraduate degrees, postgraduate degrees and PhDs.
 Graduates of this university receive an official decree from the Ministry of Science, Research and Technology.
-The diplomas awarded to the students of this university are valid for continuing their studies in higher levels inside and outside the country and employment in all government institutions and organizations.
+The diplomas awarded to the students of this university are valid for continuing their studies in higher levels inside and outside the country, and employment in all government institutions and organizations.

 Payame Noor University signed a memorandum of cooperation in the national plan to strengthen and identify children and adolescents in the field of coding.
 PNU is also holding the second general assembly of the network of virtual universities in the Islamic world.

 The education system, like the Iranian higher education system, has two semesters and one summer semester.
 However, the educational calendar in PNU Afghanistan is different, according to the regulations of that center.

 Admissions

 In Iran, admission to college is competitive and only top students may achieve this honour.
 Undergraduate and graduate prospective students are admitted at the Iranian public university on the basis of their GPA and the National University Entrance Exam result.
-International students can apply directly to the admission office of each university but should take the Standard Persian Language Proficiency Test (SAMFA test), to show their Persian language proficiency.